VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

   it will process the differents type of search :
     - Unknown : error message in the `QLabel` named `searchInfo`.
     - Simple : select the columns concerned by the search, create the regex for the search and filter the rows.
-    - Multiple : select the columns concerned by the search, create the regex by joinning all the searched words and filter the rows.
+    - Multiple : select the columns concerned by the search, create the regex by joining all the searched words and filter the rows.
     - Tag : select the columns concerned by the search, create the list of tag and the list of regex and filter the rows.

 === Fuzzy search